exercism/docs/anatomy/tracks/config-json.md

 Tags are specified in the top-level `tags` field which is defined as an array of strings.
 The following tags can be used (grouped by category):

-### Compilation target

-- `compiles_to/binary`: the language compiles to a binary
-- `compiles_to/bytecode`: the language compiles to bytecode
-- `compiles_to/javascript`: the language compiles to JavaScript

 ### Paradigms

 - `paradigm/declarative`: the language supports a declarative style of programming